bitcoin-dot-org/Bitcoin.org/_includes/devdoc/example_transactions.md

 to the current UTXO set.

 Offline signing is safe.
-However, in this example we will also be spending an output which is not part of the block chain because the transaction containing it has never been broadcast.
+However, in this example we will also be spending an output which is not part of the blockchain because the transaction containing it has never been broadcast.
 That can be unsafe:

 ![Warning icon](/img/icons/icon_warning.svg)